abhit-rana/CustomeAssemblerAndSimulator/README.md

 ## Running the Simulator

 **Since the Simulator would imitate the working of the Computer.
-So, to show whether the Instructions given to the computer are being executed or not, the output of the Simulator would be the Program Counter, Values of 8 Registers, and Flags after executing each instruction.**
+So, to show whether the Instructions in terms of bits given to the Computer are being executed or not, the output of the Simulator would be the Program Counter, Values of 8 Registers, and Flags after executing each instruction.**